praveenp30/react-scroll-info/README.md

 ## Features

-- You control the UI - `useScrollInfo` provides the necessary info like isPageTop, isPageBottom, isScrolledUp, isScrolledDown, scrolledPosition.
+- You control the UI - `useScrollInfo` provides the necessary info like isPageTop, isPageBottom, isScrolledUp, isScrolledDown, scrolledPosition, documentHeight

 - Written in Vanilla Javascript